nfodere-42/python00/README.md

 # Python Module 00
 Python Module 00 is the first Python module at 42 school.
-Here you learn basic concepts about working with methods and an introduction to OOP.
+Here you learn basic concepts about working with Python functions and get an introduction to OOP.

 ![](images/logo_python00.png)